-‘Liar’ is a British thriller, drama, and mystery television series that airs on the ITV and SundanceTV.
-It first premiered on September 11, 2017, and has been created by Harry Williams and Jack Williams.
+‘Liar’ is a British thriller, drama, and mystery television series that airs on ITV and SundanceTV.
+It first premiered in September 2017 and is created by Harry and Jack Williams.
 The series follows Laura Neilson and Andrew Earlham, whose initial attraction leads to a date, that has far-reaching consequences for the couple and their families and friends, as secrets and lies are revealed.

-The main cast members are expected to return for the season 2, and they will be joined by some new characters, including Katherine Kelly of ‘The Night Manager‘ fame, who will appear in the role of DI Karen Renton, Howard Charles of ‘The Widow’ fame appears as Carl Peterson, and Amy Nuttall of ‘Downton Abbey‘ is seen as Winnie Peterson.
-Not much is known about the other characters at the moment.
-However, the network’s head of drama commented, “We’re delighted both Joanne and Ioan are returning to Liar as Laura and Andrew with Katherine Kelly joining the cast as DI Karen Renton.”
+The main cast members are confirmed to return for season 2, and they will be joined by some new characters, including Katherine Kelly of ‘The Night Manager‘ fame, who will appear in the role of DI Karen Renton.
+Howard Charles of ‘The Widow’ fame appears as Carl Peterson, and Amy Nuttall of ‘Downton Abbey‘ is seen as Winnie Peterson.

 In season 2, we fully expect to see the mystery unravel even further, and now that a can of worms has been opened, there is no going back for anyone.
 Notably, the series touches briefly upon how social media plays a role in cases like these, and it would be a good thread to explore in the upcoming season, considering the rise of an alternate social media justice system in cases of sexual assault and harassment.